cyllab/CalcUS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

-CalcUS - Computational Chemistry Web Platform
+CalcUS - Quantum Chemistry Web Platform

 Copyright (C) 2021 Raphaël Robidas